Assorted laws and paradoxes

 mind

 I always need these laws but they are not mnemonic, y’know?
 The list of Hacker’s Laws is another handy reference.
-Andrew Gelman’s scruffy Handy Statistical Lexicon list a lot more, especially useful for my field, and Guernsey McPearson/Stephen Senn’s Dictionary
+Andrew Gelman’s scruffy Handy Statistical Lexicon lists a lot more, especially useful for my field, and Guernsey McPearson/Stephen Senn’s Dictionary

 Figure 1